framely/community/docs/reference/extensions/tutorial.md

 2. [Import](../platform/reusability.md#how-to-use) the component you just created into the native provider.
 3. In the **Service** field, select the imported component in the **Implemented** section.
-4. In the **Configuration** field, fill in the following information:
+4. In the **Configuration** field, fill in the following information.
+Examples are shown in the screenshot below.
-   - **Provider class name**: a name of the implementation class that implements the service interface.
-Its format is `organization.component.dataClass`.
+   - **Provider class name**: a fully qualified name of the class that implements the service interface.
    - **Configuration meta**: a JSON array used to generate a form when integrate the extension into a chatbot.
 See [configuration meta](./extension.md#configuration-meta) to learn how to write this.
-   - **Implementation**: a label of the project you developed.
-Its format is `group:project`.
+   - **Implementation**: a label of the project to which the provider class belongs.
+The format of implementation is `group:project`.
       - Group can be found the in *build.gradle* for the project.
       - Project is the name of the directory you created.